• ROENFR

 DGA – General Directorate for Approval

-DJRUS – Legal, Human Resources and Payroll Directorate
+DJRUS – Legal, Human Resources and Salary Directorate

 DBFC – Budget – Finance, Accounting Directorate